kagiko/vaultwarden-wiki/_Footer.md

-This can be edited by anyone with a github account
+This can be edited by anyone with a githhttps://github.com/dani-garcia/vaultwarden.wiki.gitub account